~ What is the Wood Angels?

 ~ Are you comparable to other tree companies?

 Wood Angels are not “competition” to commercial tree and firewood companies.
 We have a list of private licensed contractors who the homeowner can contract with to take down donated trees.
 It is usually up to the private party to pay for the cost of felling a tree that requires a licensed cutter.
-We have negotiated with local tree fellers for a discounted rate for this service.
 The Wood Angels do not sell firewood.
-Check our sponsor page.
+Check our donation page.

 ~ How is eligibility determined?